HavardNJ/boardcad-le/index.md

 homepage http://www.boardcad.com and our wiki at http://www.boardcad.org.

-## Overview
+# Overview

-This chapter provides an overview of the most important functionality and the workflow for designing a board, from defining the basic outline and rocker, to generating and tuning a board.
+This chapter provides an overview of the most important functionality and the workflow for designing a board, from defining the basic outline and rocker, to generating a 3D model and tuning a board.

+## QUICK TUTORIAL

-### Creating or opening a board
+### Creating a new board
-Normally you don't create a board from scratch, but start by opening one of your existing models.
-From version 2.0, BoardCAD mainly works with STEP-files (.stp), but it can still read and save files in the previous formats (.brd and .cad).
-Apart from these native formats, BoardCAD can read files from aps3000, shape3D, surfcad and akushaper.
-The first time you use BoardCAD it is natural that you don't have any existing models to start from, therefore BoardCAD comes with three basic shapes (funboard, shortboard, and longboard) that can serve as a starting points.
-You can find them by chosing new in the file menu.
+The first time you use BoardCAD it is natural that you don't have any existing models to start from.
+BoardCAD comes with three basic shapes (funboard, shortboard, and longboard) that can serve as a starting points.
+You create a new board from new in the file menu.
-For this tutorial we choose the shortboard.
-This creates 2D drawings of the outline, rocker, and a number of cross sections along the board.
+Don't worry too much if the shape you start with is far from what you had in mind, you can make any board from any starting point.
-### Editing the curves
+### Editing the board
 The first thing we want to do is to scale the board to the desired size.
-If you, like most shapers, have your head setup to work with feet and inches, you should make sure that BoardCAD does the same in order to avoid having to convert all your measures to mm.
-This can be done from the drop down list named unit.
-For this tutorial we choose Imperial (decimal) as our unit.
-Now we can comfortably click the scale button and type in our desired measures, e.g.
+If you are used to working with feet and inches like most shapers, make sure that you select imperial units in the dropdown on the toolbar.
+Now click the scale button and type in the desired measures, f.ex.
 5'10" x 20" x 2.25".
-There is a lot more that can be said about scaling, but that's a chapter in its own, and for now

-## QUICK TUTORIAL
+Note that you can input dimension either in fractions or decimals regardsless of what unit is selected.
+You can also input values in other units such as mm or m as long as you provide the unit.
+### Editing the board

 we don't need to care about all the details to get started.
 Get ready to start editing our curves.
 Let's start with the outline.
 There are lots of tricks you can use to